IvanUkhov/blog/about.md

 On a more professional note, I received a Ph.D. degree in computer science from Linköping University in 2017.
 My [research] was mainly focused on uncertainty quantification in the context of electronic systems, which one can read more about in my doctoral [thesis].
-Since early 2018, I work as a senior data scientist at a gaming tech company based in Stockholm.
+Since early 2018, I work as a data scientist at a gaming tech company based in Stockholm.

 Please feel free to reach out.
 Thank you!